dgaydukov/cert-aws/sa/files/sa.md

 * Latency - redirect traffic to the region that provides the lowest latency.
 * Multivalue answer - simple routing policy + healthcheck.
 You can set up to 8 instances, and if first become unavailable traffic goes to random one out of other 7.
 Route53 gives different answers to different DNS resolvers.
 If a web server becomes unavailable after a resolver caches a response, client software can try another IP address in the response.
+You can use it to create a link to many rds read replica, so your app would have single dns record to access all read-replicas.
 * Weighted - 90% of traffic to one ec2, 10 to second.
 Ideal for blue-green deployment (so you can route 10% for new version, see how it works, and then route all requests to new version and 0 to old).
 Weight - int value from 0 (no traffic) to 255.
 Percentage calculated by weightNumber/totalWeight.
 This can be useful if you have 2 `t2.nano` and then also add 2 `c5.xlarge` and use single elb.
 In this case load would be proportionally distributed between all 4 instances,